 With the expansion of the core ASCOM development team, and some objections having been raised over the old SPACE.com copyrights on many of the components, it was decided to move the entire platform to Open Source, change licensing to Creative Commons, and put the sources online in a Subversion repository.
 This effort was led by Tim Long, who supplied the servers, secured necessary software, and put it all online.
 The initial repository was populated in late 2009, and has since served the development team well.
 All previous copyrights on Platform components and sources, as well as original drivers, were vacated and everything was placed under the Creative Commons Attribution-No Derivative Works 3.0 License.
 See Who Owns ASCOM?

 By mid 2010 several issues made it clear that a major revision of the Platform would be a good idea:

 These issues led to a 10 month development effort by the now-expanded development team, and using the recently added development and tracking services.
 The result is the ASCOM Platform 6, which was released in late June 2011.
 For details on the changes and features in ASCOM Platform 6, see the detailed description of ASCOM Platform 6.

 These are maintenance releases of Platform 6, and contain many small additions and corrections as they are reported.
 Platform 6.2 was released 01-Dec-2015.
 It contains the new SafetyMonitor and ObservingConditions interfaces.
 There have been a couple of minor releases since.
 We owe the ASCOM Developer Team our thanks for keeping this current and maintained.
 Bravo!

 During 2016, as people started using WIndows 10, some issues with installation and ASCOM driver stability arose.
 It took a fair bit of time for the underlying issues to surface.
-As of early 2017, a project is underway to positively identify the problem(s) and to mitigate them as best we can (considering they appear to be bugs in WIndows 10 itself).
+As of late 2016, a project is underway to positively identify the problem(s) and to mitigate them as best we can (considering they appear to be bugs in Windows 10 itself).